denten-books/plain-text/main.md

 The traditional version, as I will argue, hides a rather serious confusion, one that will become increasingly central to our conversation.

-The philosophical distinction between form and content has its roots, like many foundational dichotomies in the Western tradition, in the philosophy of Plato.
+Like many foundational dichotomies in the Western tradition, the distinction between form and content has its roots in Platonic thought.
 For Plato, the "essence" or an "idea" of something (like a chair) exists in a sort of an ideal, metaphysical state, somewhere beyond the confines of the material universe.
 By contrast, a physical instantiation of that object (a specific chair) embodies a somewhat more limited, even corrupted, version of that perfect idea.
 The task of the philosopher, then, becomes to reconstruct the single ideal notion of the perfect chair from its many imperfect instantiations.
 A contemporary computer scientist will recognize in this chain of reasoning the principles behind object oriented programming: a way of building software that works by defining abstract "object classes" and invoking